Self-Employed Allowable Expenses

 - Taxis

-You can only claim travel and accommodation expenses if it is in relation to the business.
+You can only claim travel and accommodation expenses related to the business.

 Clothing